SantiagoWL117/Migration-Strategy/reports/database/SOURCE_DATA_AVAILABILITY_ANALYSIS.md

 ### ✅ Can Re-Import from Staging (NOT Scraping) - 94 Restaurants

 **V1 Available (46 restaurants):** Have V1 data in `staging.menuca_v1_menu`
-- 30 active restaurants
-- 16 suspended restaurants

 **V2 Available (21 restaurants):** Have V2 legacy IDs (need to verify V2 staging tables)
-- 20 active restaurants
-- 1 suspended restaurant

 **Action:**
-- Re-run migration with correct status (active, not suspended) to import from `staging.menuca_v1_menu`
+- Re-run migration to import from `staging.menuca_v1_menu`
-- Check V2 staging tables and re-import with correct status
+- Check V2 staging tables and re-import

 **Note:** Need to verify which V2 staging tables exist and contain dish data.